-When you first start using a cap, a doctor or nurse will examine you and advise on the correct size or shape to suit you.
+When you first start using a cap, a doctor or nurse will examine you and advise on the correct size or shape.
 They will show you how to put in and take out the cap, and also how to use the spermicide, which must be applied every time you use a cap.

-A cap provides only limited protection against sexually transmitted infections (STIs).
+A cap provides only limited protection against STIs.
 If you're at a high risk of getting an STI – for example, you or your partner has more than one sexual partner – you may be advised to use another form of contraception.

 Inserting a contraceptive cap

-- some women squat while they put their cap in, others lie down or stand with one foot up on a chair – use the position that's easiest for you
+- Some women squat while they put their cap in, while others lie down or stand with one foot up on a chair – use the position that's easiest for you.

 When you go back for a follow-up appointment with your doctor or nurse, wear the cap so they can check that it is the right size and you have put it in properly.
 When they are happy that you can use a cap properly, they will give you one to use as contraception.